CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/set_field.md

 ## Procedure Overview

 set_field fetches the state of the field assigned to the provided x and y co-ordinates.
-This is achieved by first converting the x and y co-ordinates into a index, thereby obtaining the position of the specified field on a 1 dimensional field array.
+This is achieved by first converting the x and y co-ordinates into a index, thereby obtaining the position of the specified field on the 18 bit data structure.

 The field index is calculated by the following equation: